ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

     - *and then call the `teardown` method on the instance, which will be executed after the test is finished.*
   - The builder will ask you to load and validate some configuration files.
-    The main one is a YAML file, that foreach subsystem it contains:
+    The main one is a YAML file, that for each subsystem it contains:
     - a flag to tell if the device is emulated or production,
     - the names of the devices that are part of the subsystem.
   - The builder will also ask you to provide some JSON inputs for various commands (mostly needed for the `teardown` procedures).
-- The same way, init the facades you need (just creating instances of them and passing your wrapper instance to them).
+- The same way, initialize the facades you need (just creating instances of them and passing your wrapper instance to them).
-- In your tests, use the facades methods to interact with the SUT and the facades properties to access directly the (already configured) device proxies.
+- In your tests, use the facade methods to interact with the SUT and the facade properties to access directly the (already configured) device proxies.
-  - *Remember each facade represent a subsytem, so if you want to access a certain device, ask yourself: which subsystem does it belong to?*
+  - *Remember: each facade represent a subsytem, so if you want to access a certain device, ask yourself: which subsystem does it belong to?*
   - *Since this test harness is focused on TMC, most if not all of the actions are done by calling commands on TMC central node or TMC subarray node.*

-For a more detailed example, see the `README.md` in the repository.
+For a more detailed example, see the top-level `README.md` in this repository.

-### How to extend this test harness (within the current limitations)

 Within the current limitations, your main ways to extend this test harness are